peverwhee/CAM-docs/doc/source/cam5_scientific_guide/chapter6.rst

    \alpha_{nidf}^s(melt) = & {\alpha_{nidf}^s(dry) - 0.15 \Delta T_s}

-For bare non-melting sea ice thicker than 0.5 m, as is the case for all sea ice prescribed in , the albedos are
+For bare non-melting sea ice thicker than 0.5 m, as is the case for all sea ice prescribed in |cam|, the albedos are

 .. math::